 Today’s drill is a very simple concept, yet the benefits you will reap by adding it to your finger cymbal practice are HUGE!
 So join me for this straight-forward and highly effective drill and see what it can do for your zilling.

 And one you’ve practiced that, check out this fun riff I taught on social media last week.
-First Then
+First learn it.
+Then play it.

 (Are you following me on social yet?
-If not, please join me @SahiraBellyDances on both Facebook and .
+If not, please join me @SahiraBellyDances on both Facebook and Instagram.
 I share fun stuff like this all the time.)

 Are you ready to check out new pair of finger cymbals with me?